adityabhattad2021/Gender-Classification-from-Thermal-Faces/project_report.md

 # ACKNOWLEDGEMENTS

-I wish to express my sincere gratitude to my internal guide, **Dr. [Name of Internal Guide]**, Professor, Department of Computer Science and Engineering, Shri Ramdeobaba College of Engineering and Management, Nagpur, for providing invaluable guidance, encouragement, and support throughout the course of this internship project.
+We wish to express my sincere gratitude to my internal guide, **Dr. Pravin Sonsare**, Professor, Department of Computer Science and Engineering, Shri Ramdeobaba College of Engineering and Management, Nagpur, for providing invaluable guidance, encouragement, and support throughout the course of this internship project.
 His insightful suggestions and critical feedback were instrumental in shaping this work.

-I am also immensely grateful to **[Name of Industry Mentor]**, **[Designation of Industry Mentor]** at **[Name of Company/Research Lab]**, for granting me the opportunity to undertake this internship and for his/her constant supervision, valuable inputs, and for providing the necessary resources and environment to conduct this research.
+We are also immensely grateful to **Dr. Pravin Sonsare**, for granting me the opportunity to undertake this internship and for his/her constant supervision, valuable inputs, and for providing the necessary resources and environment to conduct this research.

-I would like to thank **Dr. P. Voditel**, Head of the Department of Computer Science and Engineering, and **Dr. Parag Jawarkar**, Dean-CDPC, for their support and for fostering an environment conducive to research and learning.
+We would like to thank **Dr. P. Voditel**, Head of the Department of Computer Science and Engineering, and **Dr. Parag Jawarkar**, Dean-CDPC, for their support and for fostering an environment conducive to research and learning.

-My heartfelt appreciation goes to **Dr. M. B. Chandak**, Principal, Shri Ramdeobaba College of Engineering and Management, for his leadership and for providing the platform for such enriching experiences.
+Our heartfelt appreciation goes to **Dr. M. B. Chandak**, Principal, Shri Ramdeobaba College of Engineering and Management, for his leadership and for providing the platform for such enriching experiences.

-I am thankful to the faculty members and staff of the Department of Computer Science and Engineering for their cooperation and assistance.
+We are thankful to the faculty members and staff of the Department of Computer Science and Engineering for their cooperation and assistance.

-Finally, I would like to express my profound gratitude to my parents and friends for their unwavering support, patience, and encouragement throughout my academic endeavors and during this internship.

 <br>
-**[Your Name]**
+**Aditya Bhattad**
+**Etisha Shastri**

 ---
 <!-- Page Break -->